-The Wolper Law Firm is currently investigating claims against Timothy Scherwa, a former Financial Advisor at Wells Fargo in Morris Plains, NJ, who is currently employed at Capitol Securities Management.
+The Wolper Law Firm, P.A. is currently investigating claims against Timothy Scherwa, a former Financial Advisor at Wells Fargo in Morris Plains, NJ, who is currently employed at Capitol Securities Management.
 Timothy Scherwa has been in the securities industry since 1997 and previously worked at Morgan Stanley.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), o September 24, 2018, FINRA sanctioned Timothy Scherwa after finding that he allegedly “exercised discretionary trading authority by executing 382 trades in 12 non-discretionary customer accounts without written authorization from the customers and without prior written acceptance of the accounts as discretionary from his member firm.
 The findings stated that Scherwa falsely stated on three firm annual compliance certifications that he did not have accounts for which he exercised discretion over trading activities.”
 Timothy Scherwa was suspended for two months and fined.